NeuroJSON/jnifti/JNIfTI_specification.md

 optional unique name (within the current document) via `"NIFTIGroup(unique name)"` and `"NIFTIObject(unique name)"`

-For example, the below JNifTi snippet defines two data groups with each containing multiple NIFTI datasets.
+For example, the below JNIfTI snippet defines two data groups with each containing multiple NIFTI datasets.
 Here we also show examples on storing multiple `NIFTIHeader` and `NIFTIData` records under a common parent, as well as the use of `"_DataLink_"` defined in the JData specification for flexible data referencing.